Highly Capable

 • Students are notified of any after-school enrichment activities.

-*If students are not given the choice to enroll in the Excel Program, they will be served under the Cluster Model.
+*If students are not eligible for the Excel Program, they will be served under the Cluster Model.

 Middle Level